 What are some of the benefits of local marketing?
-Naturally, you get to sell to people you know, or to someone who knows the people you know, and they get to buy from someone in their local community.
-It is a tremendous advantage when you’re not marketing your art to strangers.
-Don’t be shy about emphasizing in your marketing materials that customers who shop locally are helping to keep jobs related to their purchases in their local community.
+Naturally, you get to sell to people you know or to someone who knows the people you know, and they get to buy from someone in their local community.
+So it is a tremendous advantage whenever you’re not marketing your art to strangers.
+So please don’t be shy about emphasizing in your marketing materials that customers who shop locally are helping to keep jobs related to their purchases in their local community.

 People like to buy from people they know and like.

-You know this instinctively because you also buy from those you like.
-The easiest way to get people to like you is to give them a chance to know you, personally.
-A big, expensive ad campaign (Yeah, like that’s in the cards for any visual artist, or small business, for that matter.) can make people who never met you like you.
-Short of that, the best way to make sales locally is to get to know people around you.
+You know this instinctively because you also buy from people you like.
+The easiest way to get people to like you is to give them a chance to know you personally.
+An extensive, expensive ad campaign (yeah, like that’s in the cards for any visual artist, or small business, for that matter) can make people who have never met you like you.
+So short of that, the best way to make sales locally is to get to know the people around you.

 Your mileage may vary.

-Although doing business with those you know increases your chances of making a sale, the number of sales you can make locally depends on the size of your market.
-Small towns and rural locations may not have a large enough base to support a thriving art business.
-If that’s you, most likely you are already conditioned to going distances to get things done.
+Although doing business with people you know increases your chances of making a sale, the number of transactions you can make locally depends on your market size.
+For example, small towns and rural locations may not have a large enough base to support a thriving art business.
+If that describes you, you are probably used to going long distances to get things done.

 You can promote locally, nationally, and globally.
-However, it makes sense to focus on one area at a time, especially for artists who are in early career stages, or on a budget.
-As such, it is a good idea to focus on marketing locally first.
-It is my opinion that many artists who are spending time trying first to market to consumers who live thousands of miles away from their home turf are missing what’s often called the “low-hanging fruit.”
+However, focusing on one area at a time makes sense, especially for artists in their early career stages or on a budget.
+It is a good idea to focus on marketing locally first.
+Many artists who spend time trying to sell to consumers who live thousands of miles away from their home turf are missing what’s often called the “low-hanging fruit.”

 If you ignore the potential customer base in your backyard while spending time and effort trying to develop a following far away from home, you have your marketing turned inside out.
 Your marketing should be concentric by drawing a radius around your hometown to start your marketing.

-Depending on the size of your area, you could start drawing a 100-mile circle from where you live, and then a 200-mile and 300-mile circle.
+Depending on your area’s size, you could start by drawing a 100-mile circle from where you live and then a 200-mile and 300-mile loop.
 Using the service at freemaptools.com makes this task easy to complete.
-By using guerrilla marketing tactics like this, you keep your marketing area compact, which allows you an affordable way to focus on the prospects closest to home.
+Using guerrilla marketing tactics like this, you keep your marketing area compact, which allows you an affordable way to focus on the prospects closest to home.

-It makes sense to expand your customer base in a continuous process of radiating further from your home base.
-A tried, and true guerrilla marketing strategy is to start locally and advance to regional, national and international markets.
-You can support each phase with targeted online marketing and advertising efforts, and carry over the success from one to the next.
+Expanding your customer base continuously, radiating further from your home base, makes sense.
+A tried-and-true guerrilla marketing strategy starts locally and advances to regional, national, and international markets.
+You can also help each step with targeted online marketing and advertising, and you can use the success of one step to help with the next.

 Use local marketing to grow where you are planted.